Auties00/ModernProtobuf/README.md

 3. `@ProtobufGetter`

     Fields annotated with `@ProtobufProperty` are accessed by the enclosing message's spec-class using:
-    1. Direct access, if the field is package-private or public
+    1. Direct access, if the field is package-private, protected or public
     2. An accessor or getter, if one exists with the same name as the field

     If you want to specify a getter that doesn't follow these conventions, you can do so using this annotation: